niceyeti/tutornetes/misc/review.md

 DNS forms a tree/hierarchy, starting with the root zone, and proceeding down to individual IPs and subzones.
 The most important aspect of DNS in one's cluster is simply being aware of its implementation: trust boundaries, what DNS servers are operating, and how clients are configured to use it.
-In vanilla pod containers, this is usually in /etc/resolv.conf, though ISTIO surely has a more featured implementation in the sidecar.
+In vanilla pod containers, this is usually in /etc/resolv.conf, though ISTIO surely has a more featured implementation in the Enovy sidecar.

 ### Record types
 1. A/AAAA: the most common type, mapping a name to a specific ip address.